smrchy/redis-sessions/README.md

 ### [Redis-Tagging](https://github.com/smrchy/redis-tagging)

-A NodeJS helper library to make tagging of items in any legacy database (SQL or NoSQL) easy and fast.
+A Node.js helper library to make tagging of items in any legacy database (SQL or NoSQL) easy and fast.
 Redis is used to store tag-item associations and to allow fast queries and paging over large sets of tagged items.

 * **Maintains order** of tagged items
 * **Unions** and **intersections** while maintaining the order